meuniv/novaengines/source/index.rst

 .. note::
    An engine, or motor, is a machine used to change energy into movement that can be used.
 The energy can be in any form.
 Common forms of energy used in engines are electricity, chemical (such as petrol or diesel) or heat.
 When a chemical is used to produce energy it is known as fuel.

    The difference of engine and motor is that an engine creates mechanical energy from heat, while motor creates mechanical energy from other kinds of energy, like electricity.
-Typical engines are steam engine and internal combustion engine, while typical motors are electric motor and hydraulic motor. (text adapted from `Kiddle <https://kids.kiddle.co/Engine>`__).
+Typical engines are steam engine and internal combustion engine, while typical motors are electric motor and hydraulic motor (text adapted from `Kiddle <https://kids.kiddle.co/Engine>`__).
 Check out the link to learn plenty of information on engines!

    .. figure:: _images/Stirling-Engine-Kit-4-Cylinder_600x.png
       :width: 400px